OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/script_intro.md

 * Edit videos together for continuity
 * Add statements between presenters in middle parts if needed *or* add a brief pause with a slide of information between each presenter (name, discipline, software name, affiliation)

-## Copyright statement
+## Licensing statement

 I/we grant the Open Science MOOC the right to re-use the content that I/we provide for the project.
 Specifically, I/we give permission to:

 -   Use the material for educational purposes for the project

--   Publish the educational videos to the MOOC platform, and share any relevant ones on social media
+-   Publish the educational videos to the MOOC platform(s), and share any relevant ones on social media

 -   Release the content under a Creative Commons CC BY 4.0